-The faculty encourage graduate students to make visits abroad, familiarise themselves with library resources, make contact with scholars in their field, and attend conferences (particularly if giving a paper).
+The Faculty encourage graduate students to make visits abroad, familiarise themselves with library resources, make contact with scholars in their field, and attend conferences (particularly if giving a paper).
 There are a number of prizes and awards available to Modern Languages graduate students.
-A list of all prizes and awards are available on the Graduate Studies Canvas site.
+A list of all prizes and awards are available on the Graduate Studies Canvas site (https://canvas.ox.ac.uk).